 Finally, Innoplexus has also generated potential candidates for novel molecules using its deep generative models powered by NVIDIA’s DGX-1 supercomputers.

 “This is crucial in order to be prepared for future viral strains,” added Dr. Bhardwaj.

 The two novel molecules target a specific virus protein and stop the growth of the virus.
 Initial results from in silico ADMET predictions and docking simulations showed improved efficacy compared to existing drugs.
 Additional tests are in progress.

 Innoplexus is a leading global AI-based platform for drug discovery and development with over 250 employees and 120+ patent filings including 14 grants in artificial intelligence, machine learning, and blockchain technologies.
 Innoplexus’ solutions can generate real-time insights from hundreds of terabytes of structured and unstructured private and public data, thereby facilitating continuous, informed decision-making for its customer base at an unprecedented speed.
-Founded in 2015, Innoplexus AG is headquartered in Eschborn, Germany, with offices in Pune, India, as well as Hoboken, and San Francisco, United States.
+Founded in 2015, Innoplexus AG is headquartered in Eschborn, Germany, with offices in Pune, India, as well as Iselin, and San Francisco, United States.

 Originally published on Cision PR Newswire.